vjcspy/exam-with-ai/README.md

 3. Click the Align button to enter alignment mode
 4. Use the sliders to select a specific area of the image
 5. The selected area is visualized on the image
-6. Click the **Capture** button to trigger an API call to capture an image based on the current settings (capture mode and provider).
+6. Click the **Capture** button to trigger an API call to capture an image based on the current settings (capture mode and provider)
+7. Navigate to the Settings screen using the bottom navigation bar
+8. View the current job state in the Job State Display section
+9. Browse captured images in the Image Providers Display section
+10. Configure capture settings using the dropdown selects:
+    - Set Capture Mode to "specific" or "all"
+    - Set Capture With Provider to "DirectX" or "None"
+    - Set Runtime Mode to "CLI" or "SERVICE"

 ## Development